Premier Hockey League

-Premier Hockey League (PHL) was a professional field hockey league competition for clubs in the top division of the Indian hockey system.
+Premier Hockey League (PHL) was a professional field hockey league in India.
 There were seven teams in the PHL.
 The competition was held every year from 2005 until 2008.

 History

 The competition conceptualized by Anurag Dahiya of ESPN Star Sports was created and promoted in partnership with Leisure Sports Management (LSM) and sanctioned by Indian Hockey Federation (IHF).
 It was first played in 2005 involving 5 teams with active support from sports channel ESPN India.
 First season had two tiers division 1 and division 2 but from 2007 season onwards division 2 was scrapped.
 Except team winning 2006 division 2 championship rest all teams in division 2 were scrapped.
 The competition was disbanded in 2008.